 For precise ideas and inspiration on what to do, please read our other article Passive income ideas.

-It is the result of 1 week research about passive income and many years of experience generating passive income.
+It is the result of 1-week of research about passive income and many years of experience generating passive income.
 I am personally financially secure.
 It means my basic expenses like shelter and food are covered.
 I applied the principles laid out here to reach that.

 Many websites are misleading about how to make passive income.
 The information here corrects many misunderstandings between passive income and side hustles.